The Transgender Issue

 The Transgender Issue: An Argument for Justice is a 2021 non-fiction book by Shon Faye on the subject of transgender liberation in the United Kingdom.
 Faye explores how issues of social class, employment and housing insecurity, police violence and prisons, and sex work affect transgender people.
-She aims to make a left-wing argument for how transgender liberation would improve society more widely.
+She makes an argument for how transgender liberation would improve society more widely.
 Faye, a professional journalist, wrote the book largely in the first English COVID-19 pandemic lockdown.
 She drew from Revolting Prostitutes and Why I'm No Longer Talking to White People About Race in her writing, while reviews frequently contrasted it with Helen Joyce's Trans: When Ideology Meets Reality, which was published in the same year.
 It became a bestseller in The Sunday Times.